We are here to help

 1. Where there is agreement from both parents to proceed, individual sessions are booked with the Child Inclusive Practitioner where they discuss the children and their current situation and explain how they will work with the children in the session.

 3. The Child Inclusive Practitioner provides feedback to the parents and the FDRP about the children’s session.

 4. The information and insights from this session can assist parents in decision-making in their FDR appointment.

 Child Inclusive Practice provides an opportunity for children to share their stories through therapeutic play and guided talk with a Child Inclusive Practitioner in a safe and supportive environment.
 At your individual session, the Child Inclusive Practitioner will discuss the tools and techniques they may use to scaffold the session.

 Family Dispute Resolution Practitioner (FDRP)

-FDRPs do not impose decisions or give advice.
-They assist you to identify your needs and concerns, explore and develop options and proposals, and guide your discussions towards future focussed decision making.
+FDRPs assist you to identify your needs and concerns, explore and develop options and proposals, and guide your discussions towards future focussed decision making.

-If you are thinking of separating or have made a decision to separate, you can contact our service to Book an appointment with an FDRP who will assist you with information and resources.
+If you are thinking of separating or have made a decision to separate, you can Book An Appointment with an FDRP who will assist you with information and resources.